querkmachine/kickstart/README.md

 * Added basic configuration for [Fractal](http://fractal.build).
 Cause I keep using Fractal and having to set up all those Gulp tasks manually.
   * The default Gulp task will now set up a Fractal server in addition to watching for stuff.
 Use `gulp watch` to only do the latter.
   * Likewise `gulp force` will now run a Fractal export.
 Use `gulp production` to only recompile assets.
+* Changes to JavaScript compilation.
+There's now a file called `app.js`, which is always first in the concat queue, so you can initialise globals in there without having to check for their existence in every subsequent file.
 * Updated node dependencies.
 * Removed a whole bunch of favicon code.
 It's now a mere five lines.